 Clinton was hit hard by the flood of 1965.
 In Lyons alone, 50 square blocks of real estate became Mississippi river bottoms, as did 25 square blocks in south Clinton.
 The disaster of 1965 resulted in a new, $23 million levee.
 Coincidentally, the following year the Curtis Corporation was no longer able to stay afloat and shut down after a century of doing business.
 The closure signaled hard times for the rest of town, as a number of other Clinton-area businesses also closed and the city lost nearly one-third of its population.
 It looks like the worst is over though.
 The ADM plant is growing and adding new jobs, and a newly expanded casino should provide a boost, too.

 Bulger’s Hollow Recreation Area (170th St.; 815.259.3628) is just north of Clinton, located at the point where the Mississippi River stretches 3½ miles from bank to bank; the serenity of the site is occasionally disrupted by a passing train.

-Just a touch closer to town and 1.2 miles down a couple of gravel roads is the Wide River Winery (1776 Deer Creek Rd.; 563.340.5678), home to organic wines of good quality.
+Just a touch closer to town and 1.2 miles down a couple of gravel roads is the Wide River Winery (1776 Deer Creek Rd.; 563.340.5678), home to organic wines of good quality and a beautiful blufftop setting.
 They have free wine tastings on summer weekends from 12–6.

 Eagle Point Park (3923 N. 3rd St.; 563.243.1260) is one of the best parks along the Upper Mississippi.
 There has been a park on this site since the late 1800s, no doubt because of the dramatic vistas overlooking what is now—thanks to the lock and dam system—one of the widest sections of the river.
 In the 1930s, the Works Progress Administration built several stone structures in the park, including the watchtower on the south end of the park.
 You should have no trouble finding a spot for a picnic, even on a summer weekend.